At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 What causes gestational diabetes?

-Who’s most at risk?
+Who is most at risk?

-- have a family history of type 2 diabetes
+- You have a family history of type 2 diabetes

-- are overweight or obese
+- You are overweight or obese

-- take some antipsychotic or steroid medications
+- You’re taking an antipsychotic or steroid medication

-- have polycystic ovarian syndrome
+- You have polycystic ovarian syndrome.

 Gestational diabetes often doesn’t have any symptoms, but you may experience: